Chart Color Schemes

 The level of cultural diversity witnessed in Berkshire Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Berkshire Park's cultural diversity is above average, with 21.3% born overseas and 19.5% speaking a language other than English at home.
-Christianity is the predominant religion in Berkshire Park at 75.1%, compared to 60.7% across Greater Sydney.
-The top three ancestry groups are Australian (23.5%), Maltese (23.1%), and English (20.3%).
+Berkshire Park's cultural diversity was found to be above average, with 21.3% of its population born overseas and 19.5% speaking a language other than English at home.
+The predominant religion in Berkshire Park is Christianity, accounting for 75.1% of the population, compared to 49.2% across Greater Sydney.
+In terms of ancestry, the top three groups are Australian (23.5%), Maltese (23.1%), and English (20.3%).

 Frequently Asked Questions - Diversity